Distributed Neural Representation for Reactive in situ Visualization: Discussion and Future Work

+In terms of quality, our DVNR-based technique offers a simple yet effective approach to employing INR for distributed data.
+We found that DVNR achieved competitive reconstruction quality while being as fast as state-of-the-art traditional compressors.
+Using ghost region information and introducing a weighted boundary loss allowed us to completely avoid interprocess communication while ensuring reasonable boundary connectivity.
+With model compression, we further improved the overall compression ratio by $2-4.5$ times, with negligible computational overheads and less than 2dB loss in accuracy on average.
+Implementing learned network initialization via weight caching also effectively reduced DVNR compression time for \insitu simulations, boosting reconstruction quality.

+In terms of scalability and performance, by leveraging well-established parallel rendering pipelines and the recently proposed INR rendering algorithms, our technique enabled efficient and scalable visualization and analysis.
+DVNR also exhibited excellent scalability, with weak scaling results approaching ideal efficiencies.

-In terms of usability, our distributed neural representation technique significantly reduces data size and can be used to achieve aggressive temporal data caching.
-This is essential for enabling the full potential of reactive programming for writing adaptive in situ workflows.
-Our integration in Ascent is easy to use, preserving most of its conventions and using the same simulation interface.
-We demonstrate that complicated tasks such as backward data analysis can now be easily achieved using DIVA.
+In terms of usability, our technique significantly reduced data size, enabling aggressive temporal data caching.
+This is essential for achieving the full potential of reactive programming in writing adaptive \insitu workflows.
+Our case study results demonstrated DVNR's capability to provide the required quality for scalar field visualizations such as volume rendering and isosurface extraction.
+However, for tasks more sensitive to errors, such as vector field integrations, DVNR still required improvements.
+Finally, our integration with Ascent was flexible and easy to use, allowing easy achievement of complex tasks like temporal data caching and backward data analysis using \diva's reactive interface.

-In terms of performance, by taking advantage of well-established parallel rendering pipelines and the recently proposed INR rendering algorithm, our distributed neural representation technique can enable efficient and scalable visualization and analysis.
-The cost of neural compression remains constant as the simulation scales, making it particularly suitable for modern large-scale simulations.
-Our DIVA integration also scales well, as demonstrated in \Cref{fig:scaling}. \qw{We only observe a slight increase in visualization costs due to communication overheads after scaling the application to many nodes.}
+DVNR exhibits three major limitations.
+Firstly, INR-based data compression methods, including DVNR, cannot automatically adjust model size to achieve specific accuracy levels, often requiring pilot studies with models of varying sizes.
+Developing automatic control over INR architecture is a crucial future research direction.
+Secondly, more DVNR-compatible visualization algorithms need to be developed for highly efficient \insitu visualization and analysis. \tvcgm{Thirdly, the base network's architecture still has room for improvement.
+DVNR focuses on minimizing the overall training and visualization costs to meet the time budget of \insitu visualization.
+Consequently, it utilizes the best-performing INR~\cite{muller2022instant} and compatible visualization algorithms~\cite{wu2022instant}.
+Adapting to more advanced INRs (\eg APMGSRN~\cite{wurster2023adaptively}) with highly optimized implementations remains a future research direction.}